krother/machine_learning/index.rst

 .. topic:: License

-   © 2024 Dr. Kristian Rother and everybody in :download:`AUTHORS.md`.
+   © 2024 Dr. Kristian Rother and everybody in :download:`LICENSE`.

    Usable under the conditions of the Creative Commons Attribution Share-alike License 4.0 (CC-BY-SA 4.0).
    See `creativecommons.org <https://creativecommons.org/licenses/by-sa/4.0/>`__ for details